Inni í Dal: Future and expansions

 The completion of the 300-seat area in 2010 meant that one of the mandatory requirements set by UEFA had been met.
 The mandatory requirement for the next season was the complete renovation of the aging football pitch and other minor modifications to the ground, should B71 wish to play in the top league in 2011.
 Another mandatory requirement was subsequently met, when the artificial turf on the football pitch was replaced in time for the 2011 season.

 Also in 2011, work started on building the new indoor sports hall, which was ready to use in November 2012.

+B71 has resided the last couple of years, in a building next to the football pitch, close to the main road, in what is now being called "The B71 House".

+The artificial turf football pitch at Inni í Dal was replaced after 14 years in 2025.

 The Sandoyartunnilin under construction from Gamlarætt on Streymoy emerges at Traðardalur, near the Inni í Dal stadium.